Everything You Need To Know About Menstrual Cups

 DivaCup The made-in-Canada DivaCup comes in three sizes—including one for teens; the company is run by a mother and daughter. $35, Walmart.

-Mooncup Launched by two friends in 2002, the Mooncup comes in two sizes and the company is now a certi ed ethical biz. $27, Amazon.ca.
+Mooncup Launched by two friends in 2002, the Mooncup comes in two sizes and the company is now a certified ethical biz. $27, Amazon.ca.

 Lily Cup Available in two sizes, the Lily Cup’s angled design allows it to be rolled as thin as a tampon during insertion. $40, Intimina.com.

-Tampax Cup The recently launched Tampax Cup comes in two sizes; its patented design purportedly reduces pressure on the bladder. $40, Walmart.
+Tampax Cup The Tampax Cup comes in two sizes; its patented design purportedly reduces pressure on the bladder. $40, Walmart.

 Lunette Cup This cup comes in two sizes and six colours— choose pink, and an identical one will be donated to women in need.
 US$40, Lunette.com.